ibm-cloud-docs/BlockStorage/configure-backup-cpanel.md

 You can use the following instructions to configure your backups in cPanel to be stored in {{site.data.keyword.blockstoragefull}}.
 The assumption is that root or sudo SSH and full WebHost Manager (WHM) access are available.
 {: shortdesc}

-While you can store a backup directly to a remote filesystem, cPanel & WHM does **not** support this configuration.
+While you can store a backup directly to a remote filesystem, cPanel and WHM does **not** support this configuration.
 For more information, see the [cPanel documentation for backup](https://docs.cpanel.net/knowledge-base/backup/how-to-run-backups-on-locally-mounted-remoted-file-systems/){: external}.
 {: attention}

 1. Connect to the host through SSH.

-2. Ensure that a mount point target exists.
+2. Make sure that a mount point target exists.
    By default, the cPanel system saves backup files locally, to the `/backup` directory.
 For this document, it is assumed that the folder `/backup` exists and contains backups, and `/backup2` is used as the new mount point.
    {: note}